JanisGeise/sparseSpatialSampling/README.md

 ## References
 - Existing version of the $S^3$ algorithm can be found under:
-  - **D. Fernex, A. Weine, B. R. Noack and R. Semaan.** *Sparse Spatial Sampling: A mesh sampling algorithm for efficient processing of big simulation data*, DOI: https://doi.org/10.2514/6.2021-1484 (January, 2021).
+  - **D. Fernex, A. Weiner, B. R. Noack and R. Semaan.** *Sparse Spatial Sampling: A mesh sampling algorithm for efficient processing of big simulation data*, DOI: https://doi.org/10.2514/6.2021-1484 (January, 2021).
 - Idea & 1D implementation of the current version taken from [Andre Weiner](https://github.com/AndreWeiner)